North Penn Valley

 The North Penn Valley is a region of Philadelphia suburbs and exurbs in Montgomery County, Pennsylvania.
 It is somewhat congruent with the North Penn School District.
 It contains the boroughs of North Wales, Lansdale, and Hatfield, as well as the surrounding townships.
 The area to its west has traditionally been more rural, while the suburbs to its south and east are, on the whole, more affluent and densely populated.

 The North Penn Valley has a total area of 42 mi2 and a population of 97,957.

-It is included in the greater Philadelphia metropolitan statistical area.
+It is included in the greater Philadelphia metropolitan area.

 Etymology

 The North Penn Valley is named after the North Pennsylvania Railroad, or North Penn Railroad, which was built through the area in the 1850s.
 The boroughs of North Wales, Lansdale, and Hatfield developed along the North Pennsylvania Railroad line.

 Geography

 There are seven municipalities in the North Penn Valley.
 The four townships are Montgomery Township, Hatfield Township, Upper Gwynedd Township, and Towamencin Township.
 The three boroughs are Lansdale, Hatfield, and North Wales.
 The North Penn Valley is based around the Borough of Lansdale.
 Unincorporated communities that are part of the North Penn Valley include Colmar, Kulpsville, Line Lexington, Montgomeryville, and West Point.
 The North Penn Valley itself is primarily suburban, with urban centers around Lansdale.
 Most of the land in the valley is developed with suburban housing developments and commercial centers.
 The population density of the valley is 2,332 /sqmi.